I was in at the deep end for Eureka Seven AO as it’s the sequel to Eureka Seven, which I haven’t seen.

 The anime is set in the near future, technology is similar but more advanced and in particular power sources look flashy and sci-fi.
 The world has a significant problem though as it appears to be stuck between two weird and warring alien sides.

 Trouble starts with giant corals appear in the sky, without warning and apparently coming through some sort of rift, and crash down into the Earth.
 That’s dangerous but not nearly as dangerous as the aliens that come afterwards.
-These aliens are known as “Secrets” and are pretty much immune to the conventional weapons and are prone on taking out anything that gets in their way.
+These aliens are known as “Secrets” and are pretty much immune to the conventional weapons and are prone to taking out anything that gets in their way.
 The perfect storm is creating when the Secret catching up with the Scub Coral and the resulting conflict creates a blast wave that can annihilate whole islands.

 I like the political backstory – the action starts on the Okinawa Prefecture which has become independent from Japan.
 Problems sometimes arise when there’s a clear lack of coordination or out and out conflict between the forces of the United States, China, Japan and the Okinawa Islands.